dil-ajanek/tech_assessment/README.md

 - The backend is implemented in the preferred / determined language
 - Any datastore can be used (flat file, SQL, No-SQL, etc)
 - Access to the ["The Movie Database - registration required"](https://developers.themoviedb.org/3/search/search-movies)
+- In case of FE/Fullstack candidate - use React for the Front end.

 When you have finished your work, upload the code to any code hosting site (Bitbucket, Github, Gitlab, etc) and provide us with link.
+- making it public will help the assessment.

 Simpler is better!
 Focus on them problem add additional features only, if you sure it is a good fit.